otto-de/api-guidelines/api-guidelines/global/json/canonical-data-types/rules/should-use-common-otto-decimal-format.md

 # SHOULD use common `otto:decimal` format

-When a business case processing JSON properties calls for a higher precision as available by using floats by default, using type `number` with format `otto:decimal` allows for custom conversion logic based on application programming language and not relying on [OpenAPI `number` data type][openapi-data-types] being automatically converted to `float` or `double`.
+When a business case processing JSON properties calls for a higher precision than available by using floats by default, using type `number` with format `otto:decimal` allows for custom conversion logic.
+This logic is based on application programming language and does not rely on [OpenAPI `number` data type][openapi-data-types] being automatically converted to `float` or `double`.

 Examples for correct representations as monetary amounts (in EUR):